 - Nationally, California ranked 49th on e-prescribing adoption and use.

-The complete report, as well as a series of snapshots from 2008 and 2011, is available as a Document Download.
+The complete report, all the charts found in the report, and a series of snapshots from 2008 and 2011, are available as Document Downloads.